Best Funny Poems | Poetry

 I have a donkey to ride, a story to tell.

-“Jack and the Beanstalk”; my favorite tale.
+“Jack and the Beanstalk” my favorite tale.

 Once upon, a morbid dawn.

-I inhale a tiny simple yawn~ I levitate like the sun.
+I inhale a tiny simple yawn

-My ass and I desired a drink.
+Along the open path, my *** and I desired a drink.

-There I saw an old Englishman, sitting on a log.
+I'd seen an old Englishman, sitting on a log.

 It looked as if time was approaching his brink.